Sharpness-B/Advancer-2.0/README.md

 ![user count](https://advancer20.herokuapp.com/user_count)

-# Advancer, a deadly serious 3d multiplayer game.
+# Advancer
+### a multiplayer 3d space shooter game with a custom graphics engine!
 So, as I don't like uncompleted projects, I decided to continue the development of Advancer.

 I'm incredibly happy with how this turned out - it's a 3d multiplayer game with a custom 3d library and it fricings works; it's smooth too!!!!